Fedalto/ideas/README.md

  * You have window open that is requesting an IP address.
  * Your machine exposes an IP address and your work VPN provides an IP address.
 Your online friends provide an IP address for a game server in a window.
  * You can pick the IP address from the available sources without having to type it in.
  * You have an email open in a browser which is listing attachments.
 In essence, this window is 'offering' you files.
-You should be able to see these files listed in file selection dialogues.
+You should be able to see these files listed in file selection dialogs.

 Existing:

- * Content Negotiation between decision dialogues
+ * Content Negotiation between decision dialogs

 Potential integration: